Middle Back Pain: 7 Causes (& How to Treat)

 A herniated disc usually occurs as a result of chronically poor posture, but picking up heavy objects without bracing your back, but it can also happen with picking up heavy objects.
 Check-out the different types of hernias and what causes them.

-What to do: If you suspect you have a herniated disc, you should see an orthopedic surgeon to assess your back and start appropriate treatment.
+How to treat: If you suspect you have a herniated disc, you should see an orthopedic surgeon to assess your back and start appropriate treatment.
 Treatment may involve the use of analgesic or anti-inflammatory medication, while some cases may require surgical repair.

 4. Osteoarthritis